Banana Bread Cookies That Taste Like Home in Every Bite

 Instructions

-7. Bake for about 12 minutes, until the edges are lightly golden and the centers are still soft.
+- Bake for about 12 minutes, until the edges are gently golden and the centers are still soft.

-8. Let the cookies cool on the baking sheet for a few minutes before transferring to a wire rack.
+- Let the cookies cool on the cookie sheet for several minutes before transferring to a wire rack.

 Notes